MediaBrowser/Emby.Naming/README.md

 ## Configuration

-Most of the classes expect a VideoOptions and/or an AudioOptions object.
+Most of the classes expect a NamingOptions object.
 This is intended to gradually support all of the configuration available in Kodi advanced settings: http://kodi.wiki/view/Advancedsettings.xml.